chennachaos/cmake-novice/_episodes/02-HelloWorld using CMake.md

 ~~~
 {: .language-bash}

-The last in the output tells us that the executable `hello_cmake` has been
+The last line in the output tells us that the executable `hello_cmake` has been
 successfully generated.
 We can now execute it.
 ~~~
 [s.engkadac@sl2 hello]$ ./hello_cmake